 Collection of over 10,000 digitized images of buildings and cities throughout the world.
 Search by building name, city, country or other keyword.
 Provided by the University of Washington Libraries Digital Collections project.

-Biographical and methodological information about major art historians of Western art history.
+Biographical and methodological information about major art historians of Western art history, from Duke University.

 Fashion plates from 1806-1914, originally published in some of the leading French and English fashion journals of the day.
 Publications include: La Belle Assemblee, Le Bon Ton, Le Follet, Journal Des Dames et Des Modes, and Godey's Lady's Book and Magazine.
 Provided by the University of Washington Libraries Digital Collections project.

 Broadly searches captions, adjacent text, and other descriptive elements for relevant images.
 Users can limit the results by time period and subject, as well as image size, reuse permissions, and composition.

 Index of major journals in the humanities and social sciences.